epfl-exts/rails-gdpr-export/README.md

 In order to specify the fields you want to return to the user you need to call `gdpr_collect`.
 The call target is a rails model and its arguments are:
-* a set of simple fields, i.e. fields that will be output as is
+* a set of simple fields, i.e. fields that will be output as is,
 * followed by a hash of params:
 ```ruby
  {user_id:        <the field in the model used as alias for the user_id field>